 The chest drifted to the island of Seriphos, where a fisherman named Dictys discovered it.

-He and his wife took Danaë and Perseus in, raising the young hero in a humble and nurturing environment.
+He and his wife took Danaë and Perseus into their home, raising the young hero in a humble and nurturing environment.

 The quest to slay Medusa, one of the three Gorgon sisters, is perhaps the most famous chapter in Perseus' mythological saga.